 On the other hand, your insurance provider may treat your visit to a walk in urgent care clinic the same as a visit to your primary care physician, and charge your co-pay accordingly.

-Your insurance provider’s policy on urgent care visits is something that you should verify before making a decision, if cost is your greatest consideration.
+Your insurance provider’s policy on urgent care visits is something that you should verify before making a decision, if cost is your greatest consideration. - You can save yourself a lot of blood, sweat, and tears by visiting the urgent care.

 Emergency rooms– as they should– prioritize the order they see patients by who has the greatest need rather than who arrived first.
 In other words, if you visit an emergency room for a broken femur (which is the most painful injury that a human can sustain), regardless of how terrible your injury is, you are going to be waiting in agony while a heart attack patient and a gunshot patient passes by you.
-On the other hand, your visit to an urgent care typically requires a wait time of less than 30 minutes.
+On the other hand, your visit to an urgent care typically requires a wait time of less than 30 minutes. - Reserving the emergency room for medical emergencies saves lives.

 Let’s say you do you go to the emergency room for your broken femur.
 You do your time and eventually get seen by a doctor.
 While the doctor is treating you, they are not available to save the life of the patient who comes in with a life-threatening injury.
 By using urgent care for non-emergency injuries, you are helping to ensure that all of the medical staff and resources in the emergency room are reserved for saving lives.